turingschool-examples/game-time-starter-kit/README.md

-# Snake - A Game Time project
+# Snake - A Game Time project for Turing School

 This ain't yo momma's snake from her old nokia phone!
 This Javascript written game takes a page out of Samuel L. Jackson and has been dubbed "Rakes on a Plane."
 Use your arrow keys to move and if you are feeling saucy, give SLJ mode a try as it speeds up and appends more snakes!